OliverLysa/observatory-data-prep/README.md

 1. Selects SIC codes from the classification table to define which sheets are imported
 2. Extracts relevant sheets in the ONS prodcom dataset, cleans data and put into tidy format
 3. Validation and unknown values estimated
+    1. In some cases, values are suppressed

 ### Apparent consumption

+There are a range of methodologies available for analysing material flows, the choice of which will affect final estimates (ONS, ).
+The most widely established methodological framework for measuring material resource flows at a national level is the Economy-Wide Material Flow Accounting (EW-MFA) system ([Eurostat, 2018](https://seea.un.org/sites/seea.un.org/files/ks-gq-18-006-en-n.pdf)) which underpins the SNA SEEA Material Flow Accounts (SNA-SEEA-MFA).
+In a closed economy or at the global level, the sum of domestic resource extraction (DE) is equivalent to consumption-based material flow indicators such as domestic material consumption (DMC) or raw material consumption (RMC) as well as their equivalent input-based indicators e.g., direct material input (DMI) and Raw Material Input (RMI) as all trade flows net out.

+Domestic Material Consumption (DMC) is a headline indicator derived from the EW-MFA and SEEA-CF-MFA systems.
+It is currently the most widely used material flow-based indicator at the core of national statistical reporting on material flows.
+DMC is calculated by summing the used fraction of domestically extracted and harvested materials and the weight of imported raw materials, semi-finished and manufactured products, while excluding the weight of exported raw materials, semi-finished and manufactured products.

+DMC can therefore be written as:

+Where *DE* is domestic extraction and *PtB* defines the physical trade balance of *Im* i.e. imports and *Ex* i.e. exports.
+DMC excludes hidden flows throughout.
+A closely linked indicator, Direct Material Input (DMI) is based on the same methodology but incorporates the materials mobilised or used in the production of exported goods and services ([OECD, 2008](https://www.oecd.org/environment/indicators-modelling-outlooks/MFA-Guide.pdf)).

+This methodology can be applied at a sub-national level too, and is often referred to as an 'apparent consumption' method.

 1. Left join summary trade and UNU classification to get flows by UNU
 2. Filter prodcom variable column and mutate values